Major in Economics/Finance

-You will bring your learning to life in the Mucci Capital Markets Lab and the Financial Capability Center.
+You will bring your learning to life in the Mucci Capital Markets Lab.
 You can also exercise and demonstrate your skills by completing in-depth research through internships and directed studies programs.

 There are a wide range of jobs for finance and economic majors.
 Because Merrimack’s economics and finance major is rooted in the liberal arts, career choices are abundant in fields such as business, finance, education and teaching, law and public policy.

 The U.S. Bureau of Labor Statistics says the job outlook is “faster than average” for economists and “faster to much faster than average” for finance-related jobs, specifically noting the occupations of a financial analyst and a financial planner.
 Potential occupations include:

 - Operations Research Analyst

 - Survey Researcher